supranim/emitter/README.md

 Event.emit("account.email.changed", newArg(newEmailAddress))
 ```

-Use Emitter from your Supranim app (for apps based on [Supranim Application Template](https://github.com/supranim/app)).
+### Emitter from Supranim
+For apps based on [Supranim Application Template](https://github.com/supranim/app).
-All listeners should be stored inside `events/listeners`.
+Note that all listeners should be stored inside `events/listeners` directory.

 In Supranim is highly recommended to create a `.nim` file for each branch of your application logic.
 For example, `account.nim` should hold all listeners related to accounts (email updates, password reset requests and so on).

-Note that for adding new `.nim` listeners is recommended to use `include`, not `import`.
+For loading listeners into your application is recommended to use `include`, instead of `import`.
 Listener files can be included
 in the main state of your application (this is usually the main `.nim` file of your project.)

 _TODO.
 Create new listeners using `Sup`, the Command Line Interface of your Supranim application_